dauparas/LigandMPNN/README.md

         --out_folder "./outputs/per_residue_bias"
 ```
 ### 11 --omit_AA
 Global amino acid restrictions.
 This is equivalent to using `--bias_AA` and setting bias to be a large negative number.
-The output should be just made of E,K,A.
+The output should be just made of E, K, A.
 ```
 python run.py \
         --seed 111 \